-Resource property expenditures for the Quarter totalled \$602,662, a 69% decrease over the level of expenditures for the same quarter in fiscal 2016 (\$1,947,217) reflecting a low level of field activities such as drilling.
-Of these expenditures, 70% were incurred on the Separation Rapids Lithium Project, 13% were incurred on the East Kemptville Tin-Indium Project, 9% were incurred on the Nechalacho Project, and 5% were incurred on the Mount Douglas Tin-Tungsten Property.
-Expenditures were higher in the comparable quarter in fiscal 2016 due to the drilling program carried out on the East Kemptville Project.
+Resource property expenditures for the three months ended May 31, 2017 (the "Quarter") totalled \$1,060,601, a 119% increase over the level of expenditures for the same quarter in fiscal 2016 (\$484,937).
+Of these expenditures, 92% were incurred on the Separation Rapids Project, 5% were incurred on the East Kemptville Project, and 3% were incurred on the Nechalacho Project.
+The increased expenditures are mainly related to the increase in expenditures on the Separation Rapids Project.
+The expenditures on the Separation Rapids Project.
+The expenditures on the Separation Rapids Project.
+The same quarter in fiscal 2016.
+The increase is primarily related to the drilling program on the Separation Rapids Project which was completed during the Quarter.